How high-tech breast pumps help new mothers reclaim their time

 “My wife is an engineer and she was very meticulous about recording her pumping behavior, even at 2AM in the morning,” says Cho.
 “With seamless integration, she doesn’t have to think about that.
 All the information is there.”

 One thing that many new mothers discover, however, is that remembering to enter how many ounces they pumped is easier said than done when taking care of a newborn.
-At the end of this year, Naya plans to launch a smart baby bottle that automatically tracks how much breastmilk is pumped and also how much a baby eats (it can also be used with formula).
+At the end of this year, Naya plans to launch a smart baby bottle that automatically tracks how much breast milk is pumped and also how much a baby eats (it can also be used with formula).

 “There’s a lot of anxiety around how much I’m producing and how much my baby is feeding,” says Alvarez.
 “We wanted to serve that as well by making the pump smart, so that mom is going through the experience knowing more information and spending less of her time tracking all these elements of the experience, and making that simple and automated.”